zeromq/exzmq/README.md

-exzmq - Ã˜MQ in pure Elixir
+exzmq - ØMQ in pure Elixir
 ============================

-exzmq implements the Ã˜MQ protocol in 100% pure Elixir.
+exzmq implements the ØMQ protocol in 100% pure Elixir.

+Base on the original work from ezmq(https://github.com/zeromq/ezmq)

 Motivation
 ----------

-Ã˜MQ is like Erlang message passing for the rest of the world without the overhead of a C-Node.
+ØMQ is like Erlang message passing for the rest of the world without the overhead of a C-Node.
 So using it to talk to rest of the World seems like a good idea.
 Several Erlang wrappers for the C++ reference implemention do exist.
 So why reinvent the wheel in Elixir?